Misterblue/convoar/README.md

 user and group IDs to that of the current user (the `--user` parameter) which is usually is the right thing for write permissions into the mapped directory.

+ALSO NOTE: `docker` does not automatically pull the newest image if there is a local image of the same name.
+You must do the `docker pull` operation to make sure you have the latest version of the image.

 # What Is Converted

 Convoar reads in the totality of the OAR file and then maps the various